What is bevacizumab?

 Side effects while treatment is being given

-Some people may have side effects while they are being given the treatment or shortly after they have it:
+Some people may have side effects while they are having this treatment or shortly after they have it:

 Allergic reaction